rockbenben/docs-imgprompt/docs/en/index.md

   - title: 5,000+ Curated Prompts
     details: 16 main categories and hundreds of subcategories.
 Every tag is a ready-to-copy English prompt paired with a native-language label.
     icon: 🔥
-  - title: Hover to Preview, Click to Zoom
+  - title: Hover or Long-Press to Preview, Click to Zoom
-    details: Hover any tagged-with-image entry for an instant preview.
-Click the preview to open a lightbox — zoom, rotate, download.
+    details: Hover (desktop) or long-press for ~0.5s (touch) on any tag with an image to surface the preview.
+Click the thumbnail to open a lightbox — zoom, rotate, download.
 WYSIWYG prompt picking.
     icon: 🖼️
   - title: Dual Tag Modes
     details: Multicolor mode for high visual contrast, monochrome mode for information density.
 Toggle instantly; preference is remembered.